 Stayton, OR — Colm Willis, candidate for the Marion County Commission, joined residents of the Santiam Canyon in issuing a sharp rebuke of the current direction of the Detroit Dam & Lake Downstream Passage Project plan laid out by the Army Corps of Engineers at a recent public meeting in Stayton.

-The communities of Santiam Canyon are threatened by a massive federal project that could cause irreversible damage to the local economy.
-Join me in standing with the communities of the Santiam Canyon and say no to draining Detroit Lake.
+The communities of the Santiam Canyon are threatened by a massive federal project that could cause irreversible damage to the local economy.
+Join me in standing with the Santiam Canyon and say no to draining Detroit Lake.